With Even Stronger Reason

 "He's a sick fuck who picks up pretty little things with an even sicker sense of competitiveness.
 He's a manipulative, arrogant bastard with a pretty face and a lot of money."

-I stared at this guy.
+I stared at the guy.
 He had pretty much summed up what Quatre was without going around in circles and dolling up the truth.
 I did almost forget that I somehow liked those things about him too.

 "He has a thing for you."